 - In Tim Powers' The Stress of Her Regard, the building in which Werner is being housed has very Unlikely Foundations indeed; at some point since his arrival, Werner's body has become spliced into the building itself, such that if he is killed or removed from the influence of the nephilim, the building will collapse.

 - Terry Pratchett's Discworld:

 - The Jumbled Buildings of Unseen University, whose staircases go somewhere different depending on the time of day (later... ahem... inspiring Hogwarts from Harry Potter) and which includes rooms with infinite floor space.
 Any map made of the university is only valid for a few days, and resembles an exploding chrysanthemum.

-- Don't forget the tower at Bugarup University in The Last Continent, which in a confusing inversion of Bigger on the Inside is taller on the outside.
-Or possibly the inside.
-Or is it taller at the top?
-Argh.
-It was actually taller at the top than at the bottom.
+- There's also the tower at Bugarup University in The Last Continent, which in a confusing inversion of Bigger on the Inside is taller at the top than at the bottom.
 From the ground and inside while climbing the ladder, it was about 20 feet high.
 At the top it was thousands of feet tall.

 - And there's also Death's mansion, which also has the same "bigger on the inside" and "rooms with infinite floorspace" problems.
 Notably, only the middle 20 square feet or so of the rooms are carpeted, and normal humans walk straight from the door to the carpeted space without noticing the area in between.

 - Also Empirical Crescent, Bergholt Stuttley "Bloody Stupid" Johnson's masterpiece of architecture where no-one stays very long as the front door of No.1 opens into the back bedroom of No.15 and so on.
 It has a low crime rate, though.
 Thieves generally prefer to break into one apartment at a time.